Pesce alla griglia

 Then grill your fish over a hot flame, until nicely browned on both sides.
 Total time will depend on the thickness of the fish.
 The general rule of thumb is 10 minutes per inch (3 cm.) of thickness.
 But you will probably need more time for small fish, so that it has time to brown nicely.
 A minimum would be 5 minutes per side over a hot flame.
 If you have a larger fish that needs longer cooking, then use a moderate flame to avoid the skin burning.
 Take care with the tail, as well, as it tends to burn quickly; you can either cover it with aluminum foil or position your fish so that the tail gets only indirect heat.

 When the fish is fully cooked, place it on a serving platter, drizzle with best quality fruity olive oil, sprinkle with salt and pepper, then with a bit of finely chopped parsley.
-Serve with lemon wedges.
+Serve your grilled fish with lemon wedges.

 I like to grill fish in a grilling basket (as pictured) which makes turning a snap.
 If you don’t have a basket, you’ll need to be very careful when you turn the fish over not to break the fish up.
 It helps to do this only once—with a basket you can turn as often as you like, for even cooking—and to use a large flipper (or two at a time).
 If you do use a grilling basket, make sure it is well oiled (or use some grilling spray) so that the fish does not stick to it.

-The main possible variations of this dish lie in the marinade: you can add more or different fresh herbs, for example, or add a bit of chopped garlic or peperoncino.
+The main possible variations for grilled fish lie in the marinade: you can add more or different fresh herbs, for example, or add a bit of chopped garlic or peperoncino.
 Personally, I avoid these additions, as they tend to burn and, in any event, overwhelm the delicate flavor of the fish.
 But, in cooking as in life, ‘to each his own’ is the best philosophy.

 If anyone out there reading this post was intimidated by grilling a whole fish, they won't be anymore with the tips you have provided here in this post.
 Great job.